alanmitchell/bmon-website/guide/sensors.md

   - [EKM Metering](https://www.ekmmetering.com/).

-These sensors generally can output electrical pulses, which can be counted by the Elsys ELT-Lite or Dragino LHT65 sensors, previously shown
+These sensors generally can output electrical pulses, which can be counted by the Elsys ELT-Lite or Dragino LHT65 sensors, [shown above under outdoor temperature collection methods](sensors#table2).
-\[Link to Photo: Wireless Outdoor Temperature Sensor Options in Section 2 How to Choose/Set Up Sensors, Outdoor Temperature Collection Methods, Wireless Temperature Sensor Weather Data\].

 </details>